What Good PSLE Math Revision Looks Like (vs What Most Students Actually Do)

 The Five Revision Habits That Feel Productive But Aren't

-1. Re-reading notes and worked examples
+1. Re-reading notes and model-method examples instead of attempting problems

-This is the most common form of revision and the least effective for Math.
-Reading through a worked example feels like learning because the logic makes sense as you follow it.
-But that feeling is an illusion — the solution is right there on the page, doing the thinking for your child.
-The moment the page is blank and the question is unfamiliar, that passive recognition converts to nothing.
+This is the most common form of primary Math revision and the least effective.
+Reading through a worked model drawing feels like learning because the logic makes sense as you follow it.
+But the solution is right there on the page, doing the thinking for your child.
+The moment the page is blank and the bar model isn't drawn yet, that passive recognition converts to nothing.
+The test is not "can you follow this?" — it's "can you produce this from scratch?"

-3. Marking answers without investigating wrong ones
+3. Marking answers without investigating which gap caused the error

 Two hours of the wrong kind of revision is worse than 40 minutes of the right kind — because the two hours creates a false sense of having worked hard, reduces motivation to revisit the same material, and delays the moment when the actual gaps get addressed.
 The question is not "how long did my child study?"
 It is "what got stronger today?"